 XiaflexThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to collagenase, Clostridium histolyticum, or if you have Peyronie plaque in the penile urethra.

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given as a shot into the cord of the contracture in your hand.
+This medicine is given as a shot into your hand or penis.

 - A nurse or other health provider will give you this medicine.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how collagenase, Clostridium histolyticum works.
 Tell your doctor if you are using blood thinners, such as high-dose aspirin or warfarin.

 - Tell your doctor if your are pregnant or breastfeeding, or if you have a blood clotting problem.